-Section 80GG of Income Tax Act allows individuals a deduction for rent paid for furnished or unfurnished accommodation.
+Section 80GG of the Income Tax Act allows individuals a deduction for rent paid for furnished or unfurnished accommodation.
 The deduction is allowed to taxpayers who do not receive HRA as a component of the salary from their employer.
+However, there are certain conditions, if the taxpayer fulfills all such conditions then they are allowed to claim a deduction under this section.

-- Self-employed or salaried individuals paying house rent.
+- Only Self-employed or salaried individuals paying house rent are allowed to claim a deduction.

 - Individuals or their spouses or minor children or HUF in which they are a member do not own residential accommodation at the place of employment or where they are residing or carrying business or profession.

-- Individuals not owning self-occupied residential accommodation at any other place.
+- Individuals should not own self-occupied residential accommodation at any other place.

 - Individuals have to file Form 10BA before claiming this deduction by opting for the old tax regime.